daedon/Fooocus-API-XYZ/README.md

-# Fooocus-API-XYZ
-## Variable Parameter Fooocus Image generator
+### Fooocus-API-XYZ Variable Parameter Fooocus Image generator
-### Fooocus-API-XYZ generates Fooocus images with unrestricted parameter variations.
+#### Generates Fooocus Images with unrestricted parameter variations.

 Reads values from parameter files and generates images for each permutation (see simple example after Quick Start).